 - Waterfall table: A waterfall table has less surface area than a media desk, but its sleek appearance makes it a great addition to any office space.
 Its design is calming and mesmerizing, like a flowing waterfall and it’s an excellent option for conference rooms and workstations.

 2. Conference Table

 The conference table is where you will hold meetings or conference calls with staff, clients and business partners.
 It is the room’s centerpiece and is where your company makes critical decisions.
 The best furniture for conference rooms is sleek, like ergonomic conference room chairs that keep workers comfortable through long meetings without taking up too much space.

-Having a conference table at the center of the room captures everyone’s attention.
-If chosen correctly, it will impress everyone who enters and be a welcoming place for productivity and collaboration.
+Having a conference table at the center of the room is essential for a conference room and captures everyone’s attention.
+If you choose the best type for your office space correctly, it will impress everyone who enters and be a welcoming place for productivity and collaboration.

 Custom Conference Tables

 A custom conference table will stand out and dazzle anyone who sees it.
 Custom conference tables add an extra element to your conference room, making it unique.
 They are an excellent way to communicate your company’s values and culture and represent your company’s image.
 They come in various shapes, sizes and designs to better suit your business’s needs.